-Macro photography has come a long way with an abundance of great lenses and equipment built primarily as aids in close up photography work.
-Having good equipment alone does not always result in a fantastic photo - check some of mine:).
-I have had many and I do mean many shots that simply get deleted due to out of focus or bad composition of the subject.
+Macro photography has come a long way with an abundance of great lenses and equipment built primarily as aids for close up photography work.
+Having good equipment does not always result in a fantastic photo - check some of mine:).
+I have many photos that simply get deleted due to out of focus or bad composition of the subject.
 Macro is a work in progress because we love to do it.

-Getting Started: At the very basic set up you need camera and macro lens.
-I recommend you skip trying filter stacking, although you can acquire a set for under $15.00, I think you will soon outgrow them and the 15 bucks could have been used to buy a proper close-up lens.
+Getting Started: A very basic set up may include a reversed lens or filters neither of which I recommend, although you can acquire a set for under $15.00, I think you will soon outgrow them and the 15 bucks could have been used to buy a proper close-up lens.
 So, take a look around for a dedicated macro lens, my recommendation is something around 80-105mm as this range offers you working distance between you and your subject.
 If you are strapped for cash - look around on ebay.

 What's important is the lens "image quality" above all else so, check reviews on the lens you intend to purchase.If you can spare a few hundred consider a lens which offers VR / image stabilization if your choice of lens longer than 80mm.